Your Body

 - Record your weight and blood pressure.

-- Learn some soothing yoga based relaxation techniques.
+- Learn some soothing yoga-based relaxation techniques.

 I feel like I have indigestion all the time.
 How do I stop that?

 “Changing my diet helped.
-I stopped Cabbage, Raddish and such had more of Spinach and carrots.
+I stopped Cabbage, Raddish and such had more Spinach and carrots.
 I was also asked to drink plenty of water and opt for smaller meals.”

 “You act out intuitively when pregnant.
-After all you have to take care of yourself and your baby.
+After all, you have to take care of yourself and your baby.
 Setting boundaries is good.
 It’ll help later too.”

 Disclaimer